upenn/gradescope-canvas-crawler/README.md

 python collect_events.py # Run the script
 ```

-After the script runs, there should be a series of files in the current directory:
+After the script runs, there should be a series of files in the `data` directory:
 * `gs_courses.csv` / `canvas_courses.csv`: list of courses to which we have access
 * `gs_assignments.csv` / `canvas_assignments.csv`: list of student assignments (quizzes, exams, HWs)
 * `gs_students.csv` / `canvas_students.csv`: list of enrolled students by course_id